Praise the Lord, for he is good. Sing praises to his name, for it is pleasant. Psalm 135:3

 the work of men’s hands.

-16 They have mouths, but they can’t speak.
+16 They have mouths, but they cannot speak.

-17 They have ears, but they can’t hear,
+17 They have ears, but they cannot hear,

 neither is there any breath in their mouths.